How To Add Charts And Graphs To WordPress

 To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-For example, the pie chart offers various configurable options, such as:
+For example, the pie chart offers various configurable options, including:

 - General Settings – Configure settings for the chart’s title, font styles, tooltip, and legend.